All Volunteering is suspended due to COVID-19. Please check back again at a later date.

-Adult volunteers must be at least age 18 or have graduated from high school.
-Teen volunteers must be at least age 12 or going into seventh grade.
-These folks should contact the Youth Services Department.
+Adult volunteers must be at least 18 years old or have graduated from high school.
+Teen Volunteers must be 13 years old and complete the Teen Volunteer application on the Teen page.

 Where else in the community can I volunteer?

 - Bernie's Book Bank - Lake Forest

 - COOL Food Pantry & Housing - Lincolnshire, Waukegan